ntropika-labs/potion-protocol/README.md

 - `yarn nx run potion-dapp:local-dev-test` spins up docker environment and starts Vite development for [Potion DApp](#appspotion-dapp) on `localhost:3000` with a [mocked](#mocked-web3-onboard) instance of `web3-onboard` (useful for testing or if you can't connect a wallet)

-## Inner works of test scripts

-This is what happens locally behind the scenes to start and seed the environment:

-1. Spin up the Docker environment with `docker compose up -d -V`, starting the following services:

-   - `potion_postgres`: [PostgreSql](https://github.com/postgres/postgres) database to store indexed data

-   - `potion_ipfs`: local [IPFS](https://github.com/ipfs/go-ipfs) instance on which to upload the subgraph

-   - `potion_ganache`: [Ganache](https://github.com/trufflesuite/ganache) instance for a local blockchain

-   - `potion_graph_node`: [Graph Node](https://github.com/graphprotocol/graph-node) to index the data from the blockchain and expose it using GraphQL

-2. Once containers are up and ready to accept new connections:

-   - If this is the first time running this environment, seeds the database by running the template and deploying both the contracts and the subgraph

-   - If the database is already available, only runs the template for the subgraph and deploys it

 ## Using ganache databases

 The ganache container is configured to use databases from a volume, this is used to store our previous interactions and/or restore known states for tests/debugging.
+To make prototyping and testing easier to handle, we have prepared a set of database seeds that can be found in the `ganache_seeds` folder.

 ### Setting up ganache databases

-1. Create a folder that will be used as a named volume (it is higly recommended to set up it outside the monorepo to avoid permissions issues with tools)
+1. Create a folder that will be used as a named volume (it is higly recommended to set up it outside the monorepo to avoid permissions issues with tools).
+See [example](#directory-tree).

 2. Put the path (relative or absolute will both work) inside the `.env` file into the `GANACHE_VOLUME` variable.
 This folder will be mounted to the `/opt` path within the container.
-See [example](#ganache-example-config).
+See [example](#content-of-env).

 3. Put into the `DATABASE_PATH` variable the path (from inside the container) to the database that you want to use.
 See [example](#ganache-example-config).
+   You can pick one of the [available ganache seeds](#available-ganache-seeds) (eg. by adding `DATABASE_PATH="/opt/base"` to your `.env` ) or create a new one, simply using a different name from the folders already available in `ganache_seeds` (eg. by adding `DATABASE_PATH="/opt/my-new-custom-database"` to your `.env` ).

 ### Creating/restoring databases